 It is now five decades since President Johnson managed to pass the Civil Rights Act in a bid to end centuries of discrimination against black people.
 How should we celebrate its legacy?

-- Learn about the civil rights movements and then test your knowledges with this quiz.
+- Learn about the civil rights movements and then test your knowledge with this quiz.

 - Research the civil rights movement in the USA and create a timeline of key moments.

-- Read about some more civil rights activists and their fight against injustice.
+- Read about other civil rights activists and their fight against injustice.
 Choose one person and write a short biography of their life and work.